-The theme of the 2018 Festival is “The Hole Project: Mining Portals of Vulnerability”.
-This multi-disciplinary art experience encompasses inquiries into literal and metaphoric holes in our somatic bodies and our psychic selves through installations, artistic creations, workshops and panel discussions.
+The theme of the 2018 Festival was “The Hole Project: Mining Portals of Vulnerability”.
+This multi-disciplinary art experience encompassed inquiries into literal and metaphoric holes in our somatic bodies and our psychic selves through installations, artistic creations, workshops and panel discussions.

 For over 15 years we have discovered that art can truly heal people in ways unlike anything else.
 Our goal is to reach out to communities across the country, collaborating with local artists and healing organizations to help demonstrate to communities how artists can help open channels to revealing our most authentic selves though our Art Heals© workshops.

 We have also teamed with some select artists to share works and demonstrate how art has been a healing process to them.
 Please click on the name of any of our featured artists below for more information:

 R. Bremner – Gary Michael Collins – Don DeMauro – David Fischweicher – Vaughan Grey – Jeanette Hardie* – Miriam Hendel – Neena Massey* – Lindsay Metcalf* – Richard Jeffrey Newman* – Dennis Nauert – John C. Ollom* – Jim Sable – Lisa Samalin* and Marlene Tholl

 Guests had an opportunity to meet these amazing artists at our Opening Reception Fundraiser on November 10th from 6 to 8 PM which featured a wine and cheese reception hosted by our favorite host, Ms. Daisey Lopez, a performance art work by Neena Massey, a short movement art work by John Ollom, entitled Composition #2, the showing of the award winning short film Pierced Heart and music by DJ Boni D.